 Another nice feature is the low incline of 7.6° which makes for a great low profile car ramp that can lift your car as high as it does.
 The low angle also helps to keep the ramp from sliding as you drive up an onto it.
 Plus, being made of aluminum you don’t need to worry about rust.

 These car ramps are more expensive than most ramps due to their aluminum construction.
-However, you can get free shipping with the best price here for these service ramps.
+However, you can get the current price here for these service ramps.
 These are definitely an investment that will last for years and years.